Find Cheap Life Insurance Quotes in Your Area

 - You were married when you obtained the loan and live in a community property state, in which case your spouse would have to pay it

-If you don’t live in a community property state and no one cosigned the loan, the lender will attempt to collect from your estate but has no recourse if there’s not enough money.
-So, the student loan will essentially go away as the lender can’t collect from your family.
+If you don’t live in a community property state and no one cosigned the loan, the lender may attempt to collect from your estate but has no recourse if there’s not enough money.
+So, the student loan will go away as the lender can’t collect from your family.

 Your spouse or the person that inherits your house will typically have the option to take over mortgage payments when you pass away.
-If they’re unable to make the mortgage payments and the outstanding mortgage cannot be covered by your estate, the person that inherited the house will have to sell it and pay back the mortgage.
-Otherwise, the lender will foreclose on the property.
+If they’re unable to make the mortgage payments and your estate cannot cover the outstanding mortgage, the person that inherited the house will have to sell it and pay back the mortgage.
+Otherwise, the lender most likely will foreclose on the property.

 When you pass away, the executor of your estate should notify credit card issuers as they will stop adding on any fees or penalties to the outstanding debt until the estate is settled.

-Joint cardholders are responsible for an outstanding credit card balance if you pass away, however, authorized users of the credit card are not.
-Just note that if an authorized user attempts to use the credit card after you pass away, it could be viewed as fraud or they could be held responsible for any balance.
+Joint cardholders are responsible for an outstanding bill if you pass away.
+Authorized users of the credit card are not.
+However, if an authorized user attempts to use the credit card after you pass away, it could be viewed as fraud or they could be held responsible for any balance.

 Car loans are not forgiven at death so, if your estate can’t cover the debt, the person that inherits the vehicle needs to decide whether they want to keep it.
-If they do want to keep the car, your heirs can take over the auto loan payments and maintain possession of it.
-Otherwise, the car will be repossessed by the lender.
+If they do want to keep the car, the inheritor can take over the auto loan payments and maintain possession of it.
+Otherwise, the car could be repossessed by the lender.

 Assuming none of these situations apply, creditors are usually "out of luck" for any debts that can’t be paid by the value of your estate.
 Exceptions to this can occur if:

-- Your family distributes any of your assets during probate - If your family gave out antiques, family heirlooms or any other items of value before your debts have been settled, creditors can try to get them added back to your estate.
+- Your family distributes any of your assets during probate: If your family gave out antiques, family heirlooms, or any other items of value before your debts have been settled, creditors could try to get them added back to your estate.

-It’s common for debt collectors to reach out to family members and pursue payment, but these inquiries should be directed towards the executor of the estate.
-However, if debt collectors suggest your family is responsible for debts they aren’t or harass your family, the collector should be reported to the state Attorney General’s office.
+It’s common for debt collectors to reach out to family members and pursue payment, but these inquiries should be directed towards the estate’s executor.
+If debt collectors begin to personally harass the surviving family or suggest (incorrectly) that your family is responsible for the deceased’s debts, a complaint should be filed with the state’s Attorney General’s office.

 Life insurance is commonly used in financial planning to help families cover debts once a loved one has passed away.
 Depending on the amount of debt and how long you expect it to be outstanding, you can choose between term and permanent coverage.

-Term life insurance is a great option if you have a particularly large amount of debt or know how long the debt will be outstanding.
-For example, if you have a 30-year mortgage for $300,000, you can purchase a term life insurance policy with a matching death benefit and term length.
-In addition, term life insurance policies are cheaper than other forms of insurance, so they’re usually the best choice if you need a particularly large amount of coverage.
+You may purchase a term life insurance policy with a matching death benefit and term length as a home mortgage.
+And it’s important to note, erm life insurance policies are cheaper than other forms of insurance, so they’re usually the best choice if you need a large amount of coverage.

 - First To Die - Pays a death benefit when you or your spouse dies, whichever comes first.
 This type of policy is usually preferred when you want to make sure your spouse can retain their standard of living.
-For example, you may purchase enough coverage to pay for an auto loan so they don’t lose their method of transportation.
+For example, you may purchase enough coverage to pay for an auto loan, so they don’t lose their transportation method.

 - Second To Die - Pays the death benefit when both you and your spouse have passed away.
 This policy is more often used in estate planning as it can help heirs to pay inheritance taxes or any debts that would be passed to them.

-When you get a loan, you may be offered credit life insurance as a method of making sure your spouse or heirs don’t inherit your debt.
-Credit life insurance is similar to term life insurance, but the only beneficiary is the lender and premiums are more expensive.
+When you get a loan, you may be offered credit life insurance as a form of protection to ensure your spouse or heirs don’t inherit your debt.
+Credit life insurance is similar to term life insurance, but the only beneficiary is the lender, and premiums are more expensive.